-Four units (equivalent to four years) of college-preparatory English composition and literature required, integrating:
+Four units (equivalent to four years or eight semesters) of college-preparatory English composition and literature required, integrating:

-- Extensive reading of classic and modern literature,
+- Extensive reading of classic and modern literature and content-rich works of non-fiction,

 - Frequent writing, from brainstorming to final paper, and